apaul243/ethpoolapp/README.md

 # Solutions:
 Liquiduty protocols like Uniswap/Compound mint/burn 'aTokens' to solve these issues.
 I have come up with an innovative algorithim to overcome the above two challenges.

-  uint256 totalRewardPerEth = 0; \
+  uint256 RewardPerEth = 0 \
-  mapping(address=>uint) providers; // maintains total deposits of each users \
+  mapping(address=>uint) providers // maintains total deposits of each users \
-  mapping(address=>uint) rewards;  // maintains totalRewardPerEth when the user entered the pool \
+  mapping(address=>uint) rewards  // maintains RewardPerEth when the user entered the pool \
-  totalRewardPerEth = weeklyRewardAdded/totalPoolDeposits; // Let's say pool has 500 eth as deposits and team adds 50 eth as rewards.
+  RewardPerEth += (weeklyRewardAdded/totalPoolDeposits) // Let's say pool has 500 eth as deposits and team adds 50 eth as rewards.

  Let us understand above with an example:

 -> Let's say pool has 500 eth as deposits(userA -->300 eth, userB --> 200 eth) and team adds 50 eth as rewards.
-Now totalRewardPerEth = 50/500 = 0.1 reward per eth
+Now RewardPerEth = 50/500 = 0.1 reward per eth
    of deposit.

-   userA{providers[address]:300, rewards[address]: 0} // rewards mapping basically calculates the totalRewardPerEth when the user entered the pool \
+   userA{providers[address]:300, rewards[address]: 0} // rewards mapping basically calculates the RewardPerEth when the user entered the pool \
    userB{providers[address]:200, rewards[address]: 0} \
-   totalRewardPerEth = 0.1 ( after team adds rewards)
+   RewardPerEth = 0.1 ( after team adds rewards)

 -> User C enters and adds 250 eth more to the pool.
 Team adds 150 more eth as rewards.
-Now totalRewardPerEth = 150/750 = 0.2 reward per eth
+Now RewardPerEth = 150/750 = 0.2 reward per eth

-   userC{providers[address]:250, rewards[address]: 0.1} // For userC, rewards[address] has been set to totalRewardPerEth when he entered the pool. totalRewardPerEth = 0.3
+   userC{providers[address]:250, rewards[address]: 0.1} // For userC, rewards[address] has been set to RewardPerEth when he entered the pool.
+   RewardPerEth = 0.3

  -> How much rewards will userA , userB and userC get if they want to withdraw at end of week2 ?
-    userA : (300)*(0.3 - 0.0) = 90 eth // formula = balance*(totalRewardPerEth at Pool Entry - totalRewardPerEth current) \
+    userA : (300)*(0.3 - 0.0) = 90 eth // formula = balance*(RewardPerEth at Pool Entry - RewardPerEth current) \
     userB : (200)*(0.3 - 0.0) = 60 eth \
     userC : (250)*(0.3 - 0.1) = 50 eth // 90+60+50 = 200 eth

  Note: This contract has been designed considering Users withdraw their complete deposits at once.
 Program might have to be modified if they do partial    withdrawals.
-In that case we will have (address => mapping(uint=>uint)) providers; which will keep record of totalRewardPerEth at every deposit.
+In that case we will have (address => mapping(uint=>uint)) providers; which will keep record of RewardPerEth at every deposit.

 ## SMART CONTRACT TESTS (ethPoolTests.js)